Downloadable PDF version of the handbook HERE

 Appropriate awards are given at the final choir concert of the school year to members who have demonstrated that they are worthy of individual recognition.
 The director chooses the recipients of these awards based on grades, cooperation throughout the year, leadership, dependability and the demonstration of musical ability.

 Choir uniforms must be worn for every concert/event unless otherwise instructed.
 Students who are issued part or all of their uniforms are responsible for keeping their uniforms clean, pressed, and in good condition.
 Students may be asked to bring their uniform to school prior to a concert.
 This is to assure that each student's uniform follows the criteria mentioned below.
+A fee is required for each 7th and 8th grade member.
+This fee will be used to clean, repair, and maintain our uniforms.
+Uniforms should not be washed, they are to be dry-cleaned only.
+The uniform fee is to cover dry-cleaning.
+If a student does not turn in their formal uniform by the set date, they will become responsible for the dry-cleaning of their uniform before returning it to the choral department.
 A student will only be allowed to perform with his/her choir if he/she is in full uniform.

-- 7/8th grade students will pay a rental fee of $30.00 for using the "formal" uniforms.
+7/8th grade students will pay a rental fee for using the "formal" uniforms.
 This fee will be collected at the beginning of each school year.
 Money collected will be used to purchase/replace uniforms as needed as well as final dry cleaning at the end of the year.

 Students are expected to follow the listed uniform guidelines.
 No variations will be allowed.

 Choir shirt (provided through the program fee)